Curtis Axel: Intercontinental Champion (2013–2014)

 On the June 24 episode of Raw, Axel saved CM Punk from an assault by The Prime Time Players (Darren Young and Titus O'Neil), at the request of Heyman and to the dismay of Punk.
 This led to a tag team match the following week on Raw, where Axel won the match for his team after he tagged himself in following Punk delivering the Go To Sleep on Darren Young and pinned him for the victory.
 Axel suffered his first loss since becoming Heyman's client on the July 8 episode of Raw, when he was pinned by Chris Jericho in a non-title match.
 At Money in the Bank, Axel defeated The Miz to retain the Intercontinental Championship, and later that night, Heyman turned on CM Punk.
 Axel was set to team with Heyman in an elimination handicap match against Punk at Night of Champions, and during the pay-per-view, Heyman begged Triple H to cancel the match, but Triple H refused, not only confirming the match, but making Axel defend the Intercontinental Championship against Kofi Kingston, and Axel retained the title against Kingston.
 Later in the event, Axel was eliminated by Punk, but Heyman won the match after interference from Ryback.
-On the September 30 episode of Raw, Axel was defeated by R-Truth in a non-title match, which gave Truth a title match.
+On the September 30 episode of Raw, Axel was defeated by R-Truth in a non-title match, which gave R-Truth a title match.
 At Battleground, Axel defeated R-Truth to retain the Intercontinental Championship.
 At Hell in a Cell, Axel was scheduled to defend his title against Big E Langston, however, the match was cancelled due to Axel's legitimate hip injury.
 On the November 15 episode of SmackDown, Heyman ended his association with Axel.
 On the November 18 episode of Raw, Axel lost the title to Langston, ending his reign at 155 days.
 At Survivor Series, Axel failed to regain the championship from Langston.